Do AI Companies Make Good on Voluntary Commitments to the White House?: Results

-\subsection{Company-level results.}
+\subsection{Company-Level Results}

 \textbf{Frontier Model Forum members consistently score higher.} Strikingly, the company-level scores clearly separate based on membership in the Frontier Model Forum (FMF).
-The Frontier Model Forum is a non-profit industry association dedicated to advancing the safe development and deployment of frontier AI systems.
+The Frontier Model Forum is a non-profit industry association dedicated to advancing the safe development and deployment of frontier AI systems \citep{fmfaboutus}.
 Anthropic, Google, Microsoft, and OpenAI became the four founding members in July 2023, with Amazon and Meta joining in May 2024.
 The six highest scoring companies, which all score at least 66\%, are the six FMF members.
 Their mean score is 74.4\% with a standard deviation of 6.9\%.
-In contrast, the 10 other companies all score below 60\% with a mean of 39.0\% and a standard deviation of 11.0\%.\\
+In contrast, the 10 other companies all score at or below 60\% with a mean of 40.7\% and a standard deviation of 11.4\%.
+It is notable that FMF, in consultation with its members, has published technical reports intended in part to facilitate compliance with voluntary commitments \citep{fmfCassessments}.
+FMF states that its technical reports aim to ``examine how [Frontier AI] frameworks can be implemented effectively'' and acknowledges that such frameworks are the core component of the Frontier AI Safety Commitments at 2024 AI Seoul Summit \citep{fmfimplementingframeworks}. \\

 \textbf{Earlier signatories generally score higher.} The 16 companies signed onto the voluntary commitments in three phases of participation: seven companies in July 2023 (Amazon, Anthropic, Google, Inflection, Meta, Microsoft, and OpenAI), eight companies in September 2023 (Adobe, Cohere, IBM, Nvidia, Palantir, Salesforce, Scale AI, Stability AI) and one company in July 2024 (Apple).
-We find that company-level scores are clearly correlated with when they entered commitments.
-The first cohort has a mean of 69.0\% with a standard deviation of 15.6\%.
-In contrast, the second cohort has a mean of 42.5\% with a standard deviation of 6.8\%.
-While this disparity may reflect the additional time the first cohort had before our scoring, given both cohorts had at least 15 months, we hypothesize that the first cohort's business practices better align with the nature of the commitments. \\
+We find company-level scores are clearly correlated with the timing of signature.
+The first cohort has a mean of 69.0\% with a standard deviation of 15.6\%, while the second cohort has a mean of 44.6\% with a standard deviation of 6.4\%.
+It is possible this disparity reflects additional time the first cohort had before our scoring to publish documentation, but given that both cohorts had over 15 months prior to scoring, we hypothesize that the first cohort's business practices better align with the commitments.

-\subsection{Commitment-level results.}

-In Figure \ref{fig:disaggregate-commitment-scores}, we report the average per-commitment score for each company.
-The average is computed across all indicators that correspond to the same top-level commitment. \\
+\subsection{Commitment-Level Results}